-7.4.
+7.5.
 Setup and partitioning

-Once the coordinator decides that a master has crashed, it decides how the work of recovery will be divided across the servers of the cluster, and it provides each server with the information it needs to perform its share of the work without further coordination.
+During the setup phase, the coordinator gives each server all of the information it needs to perform its share of work during recovery, so that the main phase of recovery can proceed independently of the coordinator.
 The coordinator first sends RPCs in parallel to every backup in the cluster to collect information about all of the segment replicas currently available for the crashed master.
 The backups also return log digests from any open segments, which the coordinator uses as described in Section 4.5 to verify that a complete copy of the master's log is available.
 The coordinator then divides up the work of recovery among a set of recovery masters by grouping the tablets of the crashed master into partitions as described below.
 Once this is done, the coordinator issues a second round of RPCs to all the backups to inform them of the partitions, which they need in order to divide up the log data; the backups then begin reading replicas from secondary storage.
 Finally, the coordinator sends an RPC to each of the chosen recovery masters, with information about the partition assigned to that recovery master as well as information about all of the available replicas from the crashed master's log.
 At this point the recovery masters begin the replay process.

 The coordinator must partition the crashed master's tablets in such a way that each partition can be recovered by one recovery master in 1-2 seconds.
 To do this, it limits both the total amount of log data and the total number of log entries in each partition.
-Based on measurements of recovery time on our current hardware (see Section 7.11), these limits are currently set at 500 MB of log data and 2 million log entries.
+Based on measurements of recovery speed on our current hardware, these limits are currently set at 600MB of log data and 3M log entries.
+(These values sound too high, especially 3M log entries; should we reduce them?)